UtherII/utherii.github.io/README.md

  - A tree seem natural to represent the module hierarchy.
  - Allow to navigate quickly in the tree without charging all intermediate level pages.
 ### Details:
- - The crate module is displayed at top level along with other items that does not actually belong the the crate hierarchy like keywords, primitives, related crates or additional documentation (see `Integrate additional documentation`).
+ - The crate module is displayed at top level along with other items that do not actually belong the the crate hierarchy like keywords, primitives, related crates or additional documentation (see `Integrate additional documentation`).
  - The path to the current item is unfold by default.
  - The current item is highlighted.
  - While scrolling the tree, the last element of each level of the tree is stuck at the top.